Nairolf21/miniJava-compiler/README.md

 ## Workflow

-There is three branches.
+There is two branches.

 * **master** - it's the main branch.
 Code here should be always stable.
-* **class** - branch related to parsing of class syntax of Java.
-* **expression** - branch related to parsing of expression syntax of Java.
+* **develop** - branch where we push our development.
+Can be unstable.

-When `class` or `expression` reaches a stable state, it should be merge into master branch.
+When `develop` reaches a stable state, it should be merge into master branch.
 For that, using the
 [pull request feature](https://help.github.com/articles/creating-a-pull-request/).
 Thanks to that, we can review your code and accept or not to integrate into master.

 ### Development

-Either you work on class or expression syntax, it should be better to create your own branch based on class branch or expression branch to integrate your work.
+Even if we work on develop branch, it's better to create your own branch to integrate your work.

 0. Before you start to work, update your local repertory :

-	`git checkout class` - To be sure to be in class branch (or expression).
+	`git checkout develop` - To be sure to be in develop branch.

-	`git pull` - Incorporates changes from class branch of the remote repository into the current branch.
-Now, your class branch is up to date.
+	`git pull` - Incorporates changes from develop branch of the remote repository into the current branch.
+Now, your develop branch is up to date.

 1. Create your own branch